 In 2022-2023, FGM has drafted a Justice, Equity, Diversity and Inclusion (JEDI) action plan to guide its thinking, decisions and actions in support of the fight against discrimination and its impact on historically excluded or marginalized communities.
-Drawing on the work of the Data for Equity1collaborative group, the Foundation has identified the six priority groups in its JEDI action plan: Indigenous, Black and racialized communities, women and girls, members of the LGBTQ2S+ communities, neurodivergent people, and people living with physical or intellectual limitations.
+Drawing on the work of the Data for Equitycollaborative group, the Foundation has identified the six priority groups in its JEDI action plan: Indigenous, Black and racialized communities, women and girls, members of the LGBTQ2S+ communities, neurodivergent people, and people living with physical or intellectual limitations.

-Among these populations, FGM recognizes that Indigenous peoples occupy the a distinctive place by virtue of their status as the original inhabitants of the territory we now call Canada, their ties to those lands, their Indigenous rights, and international law.
+FGM recognizes that Indigenous Peoples occupy a distinct place among the populations by virtue of their status as the original inhabitants of the territory we now call Canada, their ties to this land, Treaties and Aboriginal rights and international law.

 This Roadmap towards Reconciliation affirms the commitments already made by FGM through the JEDI Action Plan and reinforces them by proposing concrete measures to decolonize its practices.
-The motivation, however, is not the inclusion of Indigenous peoples, since the goal of reconciliation is not inclusion, but the recognition and restoration of reciprocal and egalitarian relationships between distinct peoples while respecting their institutions, rights, and traditions.
+The motivation, however, is not the inclusion of Indigenous Peoples, since the goal of reconciliation is not inclusion, but the recognition and restoration of reciprocal and egalitarian relationships between distinct peoples while respecting their institutions, rights, and traditions.